 In this article, I’ll go into more detail about the oat milk drinks you should try from Starbucks.

-If applicable, I’ll also touch on tips to add more character to these drinks — or, at least, make them more suitable for your palate.
+If applicable, I’ll also provide tips to enhance the character of these drinks, or at least make them more suitable for your palate.

 Below, I’ll cover some of the best oat milk drinks you can order from your local Starbucks.